djanta/docker-nuxeo-openjdk/README.md

 the framework to be functioning.
 Please do keep in mind that, this container will not bring up the `Nuxeo` server instance.
 To have a ready to do `Nuxeo` container, [used the following image instead](https://github.com/djanta/docker-nuxeo-server).
 To build your own image from this, follow the steps above, and with luck, you'll have a working container ;)

+## Caution

+This image aim to provide the `SDK` level in support for `Nuxeo` base server distribtion.
+Therefore, all thrid party sofware provided within this image have been tested and ensure that all required builtin with `nuxeo` base are functionning properly.

+Yo can as needed build from this image e.g: `FROM djanta/nuxeo-sdk:${VERSION_TAG}` and just install your target nuxeo server distribution.

 ## Main tools

-First of all, base on many feedback inquiries we've got, I can stress enough that, this `SDK` image comes up with different `*nix` based distribution.
+First of all, base on many feedback inquiries we've got, I can stress enough that, this `SDK` image comes up as of now with mainly `centos:7` and amazon `corretto:11-alpine-jdk`.
-As for today, we've not published any `windows` based distribution.
-In our team and for most of our clients, we mostly use this `OpenJDK` version, but you are free to choose your favorite distribution (as long as you're able to manage distribution specific problems without help from US).
+As for today, we've not yet published any `windows` based distribution.
+In our team and for most of our clients, we mostly use this `JDK 11 azul` version, but you are free to choose your favorite distribution (as long as you're able to manage distribution specific problems without help from US).